|Overview • Detailed Itinerary • FAQ's • Testimonials • BOOK NOW|

 Day 3: Ferry Crossing to Colonia, Uruguay

 This morning we enjoy a relaxing morning, sailing on a slow boat to the historical city of Colonia, the 17th century Portuguese contraband port and fortress.
 We cross the Rio de la Plata to arrive at this colonial gem.
 Our walking tour explores some of the buildings and laneways dating back to 1680, when it was founded.
 The area is known as the Barrio Historico.

-Day 4: Fly to La Rioja, Villa Union
+Day 4: Fly to San Juan, Villa Union

 Day 5: Talampaya National Park